TERMITE TREATMENTS IN SPECIFIC AREAS HOW TO KILL TERMITES IN specific areas

 HOW TO DO A SUBTERRANEAN TERMITE TREATMENT WITH THE MABI SYSTEM?

-For termite or general pest, adopt a clean and efficient process to reduce call backs and increase sales.
-Possibility to convert it into a built-in system.
+At first, for termites or general pests, adopt a clean and efficient process to reduce call backs and increase sales.
+Possibility to convert it into a built-in system in solid brick walls.

 To name only a few benefits for you, think about a controlled and precise injections for less chemical use.

-First, drill the 2/3rd of the wall thickness, with the diameter of the Mabi injector you want to use (1/4’’ ; 3/8’’ or ½’’) preferably on the outside of the building, following a horizontal line closest to the ground.
+First, drill the 2/3rd of the foundation wall thickness, using the Mabi injector of your choice (Ø 1/4’’, 3/8’’, ½’’).
+Drill preferably on the outside of the building, following a horizontal line closest to the ground.

 Then, install all MABI injectors into each drilled hole using a rubber mallet.

-Now screw the injection tip on your equipment and start to inject your product through all Mabi injectors, a 2-in-1 injection plug.
+Now, screw the injection tip on your equipment and start injecting your product through all Mabi injectors, a 2-in-1 injection plug.

 For each injection, the injected product quantity should be controlled in order to respect the manufacturer’s chemical product instructions.

 After the injection, Mabi injectors are left inside the holes and serve as plugs.
-You can hide them with a suitable sealant (concrete patch) and do not use them again.
+You can hide them with a suitable sealant (concrete patch) for foundation brick walls and do not use them again.

-But more likely, you can decide to add a cap for aesthetic reason and to protect the connection head of the MABI injector.
-In case of clear evidence of reinfestation or breakdown of the termiticide treated area, you will be able to use the same injectors with no need for new drilling.
+Finally, you can add a cap for aesthetic reason and to protect the connection head of the MABI injector.
+You can use the same injectors without drilling again in the foundation walls if reinfestation or breakdown of the treated area

 2. Cavity wall

-In structures with void walls and brick veneers, many general pests can use these cavities and hollow spaces as a regular route to enter the building.
+In structures with void walls and brick veneers, many general pests (ants, spiders, …) can use these cavities and hollow spaces as a regular route to enter the building.
+Formosan termites may use the wall spaces to build their secondary nest.
+Their nests are called aerial nest or carton and are made of cellulose and fecal material.

-In the same way as mentioned above for solid brick treatment, you drill holes but this time the full thickness to be able to reach the void behind.
+In the same way as mentioned before, drill holes, but this time through the whole thickness, to reach the void behind your cavity walls.

-The goal is to inject your liquid or foam termiticide on the other side to treat this hidden space where termites and unwanted pests thrive.
+The goal is to inject your liquid or foam termiticide on the other side of the brick veneer.
+That way, it will treat this hidden space where termites and unwanted pests thrive.

 Pests and termites can hide behind drywalls.